babilonczyk/ruby-blackjack/README.md

 # ruby-blackjack

 Blackjack Game made in ruby using RSpec.
 The main objective was to practice TDD testing using RSpec.
-Porpably in the future I will use Rails to build something more advanced.
+Probably in the future I will use Rails to build something more advanced.
 However it isn't my main goal for this project right now.

 ## Rules